 Oprah Gail Winfrey is an American entrepreneur, TV show host, actress, producer, and philanthropist.
 She's the chairman of Harpo, Inc., and is one of a handful of women who are self made billionaires.
 She is the only female African American billionaire with an estimated net worth of $3.1 billion as of March 2016.

 She's the first black woman to own and run a television network, OWN: Oprah Winfrey Network.
 Launched on January 1, 2011.
 It is co-owned by Harpo Productions (50%) and Discovery Communications, Inc (50%).

-The Oprah Winfrey Show is the highest-rated TV talk show in history, seen in 110 countries and was internationally syndicated from 1986 to 2011.
+The Oprah Winfrey Show was the highest-rated TV talk show in history, seen in 110 countries and was internationally syndicated from 1986 to 2011.
 The series finale of The Oprah Winfrey Show aired on May 25, 2011.

 Oprah has been honored with the most prestigious awards in broadcasting, including the George Foster Peabody Individual Achievement Award (1996) and the IRTS Gold Medal Award (1996).
-Oprah and The Oprah Winfrey Show have received a total of 39 Daytime Emmy Awards:
+Oprah and The Oprah Winfrey Show have received a total of 39 Daytime Emmy Awards.